Main stories

 Statistical significance in this report

-Any statements in this report regarding differences between years or groups are statistically significant at the 95% confidence level.
+Any statements in this report regarding differences between years and groups are statistically significant at the 95% confidence level.
 This means that we can be 95% confident that the differences between groups are actual differences and have not just arisen by chance.
-The base numbers and sizes of the percentages have an effect on statistical significance.
-Therefore on occasion, a difference between two groups may be statistically significant while the same difference in percentage points between two other groups may not be statistically significant.
-The reason for this is because the larger the base numbers or the closer the percentages are to 0 or 100, the smaller the standard errors.
-This leads to increased precision of the estimates which increases the likelihood that the difference between the proportions is actually significant and has not just arisen by chance.
+The base numbers, sizes of percentages or variance of scores (relating to wellbeing) have an effect on statistical significance.
+Therefore on occasion, a difference between two groups may be statistically significant while the same difference in percentage points or mean score between two other groups may not be statistically significant.
+The reason for this is because the larger the base numbers or the closer the percentages are to 0 or 100 or the smaller the variance in scores, the smaller the standard errors.
+This leads to increased precision of the estimates which increases the likelihood that the difference between the proportions or mean scores is actually significant and has not just arisen by chance.

 Official Statistics